 23. Which AI mechanism is used by self-driving cars?

 Answer: Self-driving cars use the mechanism of autonomous driving.
-Autonomous vehicles have multiple sensors like cameras, radars, radio antenna, ultrasound, and other equipment, that help in capturing the surroundings and make the right move.
+Autonomous vehicles have multiple sensors like cameras, radars, radio antennas, ultrasound, and other equipment, that help in capturing the surroundings and make the right move.
 These generate a lot of data that enable self-driving cars to make decisions.

 24. What are parametric models?
 How are they different from non-parametric models?

 Answer: In parametric models, there is a fixed set of parameters used to build a probability model.
 On the other hand, parametric models have a flexible number of parameters.
 Some other differences are –

 |Parametric models||Non-parametric models|